Kakapo-Labs/AlphaLoader/README.md

 ## Usage

 Launch AlphaLoader, browse the available mods, and click the "Install" button on any mod you wish to add to your game.
-To remove a mod, go to the "Installed" tab and click "Uninstall".
+To remove a mod, click "Uninstall".

 ## How It Works